 But if you like to putter in the kitchen and learn how to make them at home, it’s not mission impossible.

 The important thing to remember is to bake the shells at a low oven temperature so that they turn dry without getting too dark.
 Once you get comfortable with the procedure, you can wow your family and friends with home baked cream puffs or eclairs.

-Choux Pastry (Pâte à Choux)By
+Choux Pastry (Pâte à Choux)Recipe by

 - 60 grams butter softened